soongenwong/soongenwong/README.md

 # 💫 About Me

-Third Year Computer Engineering Student at Imperial College London.
-Software Engineer.
+Third Year Computer Engineering at Imperial College London.

-Launching 100 AI Agents in 12 months (40/100).
+Launhed 40 / 100 AI Agents, Web Apps and Mobile Apps.

-10 Commits and 5 Leetcode per day.
+Anthropic AI Ambassador.

 1 🏆 Design Machines Hackathon - Vercel x EF - Won, 2 August 2025 - First Call AI - Upload an image of the emergency, calls 911 for you with Voice Assistant API.